StephanPatterson/StephanPatterson.github.io/about.md

 ---
 # About

-I currently live outside of Denver, Colorado.
-I own two dogs and enjoy reading and riding my bicycle.
+I currently live in Shreveport, Louisiana.
+I own two rescue dogs and enjoy reading and riding my bicycle.